 More information on the Lincolnshire Care Portal can be found here, https://www.lincolnshire.nhs.uk/together/care-portal

 Lincolnshire Community Health Services NHS Trust Research team is committed to taking part in health research, aimed at improving patient care, developing better treatments and increasing our understanding of disease.
 Please click on the following link to know more.

-If you want to opt out of your data being used for any secondary use which includes research or audit please click on the following link https://digital.nhs.uk/services/national-data-opt-out-programme
+If you want to opt out of your data being used for any research or planning please click on the following link https://digital.nhs.uk/services/national-data-opt-out-programme

 If you wish to discuss your concerns with the trust data protection officer you can either email or contact them via post.